jgogstad/burrito-book-addendum/README.md

 def program[A](dsl: FExp[A]): A = {
   val addTwo: A   = dsl.add(dsl.lit(1), dsl.lit(2))
   val negate: A   = dsl.negate(addTwo)

   dsl.add(dsl.lit(8), negate)
 }
 ```

 What is the result of running this program?
 It depends on the choice of `A` and the implementation of `FExp[A]`.
-We say we choose the _semantic domain_ of the DSL by choosing a type for `A`, and we call the implementation of the trait for the _interpreter_ for that `A`.
+We say that we choose the _semantic domain_ of the DSL by choosing a type for `A`, and we call the implementation of the trait for the _interpreter_ for that `A`.

 For the example above we could say that the we have `String` semantics and a `String` interpreter.
 It would format the expression to a pretty `String`: